-Jadestone Energy has a portfolio of development assets in Vietnam including working interests in four PSCs.
+Jadestone Energy has a portfolio of development assets in Vietnam including working interests in the Block 51 and Block 46/07 PSCs.

 The Philippines presents an enticing investment case for Jadestone.
-The company currently has interests in two service contracts.
+The company currently has an interest in one offshore service contract.

 Jadestone Energy’s technical and financial centre of excellence is Kuala Lumpur, Malaysia.

-Jadestone Energy is progressing its discussions with Pertamina for participation in the new Ogan Komering Gross Split PSC in Indonesia.
+Jadestone Energy has a 90% operated working interest in the Lemang PSC, and is progressing its discussions with Pertamina for participation in the Ogan Komering Gross Split PSC, both onshore Sumatra, Indonesia.

 Reserve numbers for Jadestone’s assets above are from a Reserves and Resources Report dated July 15, 2018 prepared for the Company by ERC Equipoise Pte.
 Ltd. (“ERCE”), a qualified reserves evaluator, with an effective date of December 31, 2017.